corpetty/py-etherscan-api/README.md

 These of course will be fleshed out with more details and explanation in time

+Jupyter notebooks area also included in each directory to show all examples

 ## TODO:

 - Package and submit to PyPI